awsdocs/aws-php-developers-guide/doc_source/secretsmanager-examples-manage-secret.rst

 Update the Secret Value
 =======================

-To store a new encrypted secret valuein |ASM|, use the :aws-php-class:`PutSecretValue <api-secretsmanager-2017-10-17.html#putsecretvalue>` operation.
+To store a new encrypted secret value in |ASM|, use the :aws-php-class:`PutSecretValue <api-secretsmanager-2017-10-17.html#putsecretvalue>` operation.

 This creates a new version of the secret.
 If a version of the secret already exists, add the ``VersionStages`` parameter with the value in ``AWSCURRENT`` to ensure the new value is used when retrieving the value.